junosdakolo/Algorithm/README.md

   - it compares it with elements before it.
   - it Shifts larger elements to the right.
   - Insert the picked element into its correct sorted position.

-  Files

-  - `sort.js` — Contains the JavaScript code for Insertion Sort.

 2. Sentence Analyzer

 Project Description